mozilla-services/qdo/docs/internals.rst

 Zookeeper is used to store information about queues, how far the queues have been processed, available workers and what worker handles which queues.
+Queues can be split into multiple partitions.
+We keep track of information for each specific partition in each queue.

 Data in Zookeeper is stored in a hierarchy.
 We use a namespace for all data, to allow multiple applications to use the same Zookeeper cluster.
 This also